 - Science and Engineering for New Technologies

 Depth in an area of concentration is accomplished by taking three courses from a prescribed list and carrying out senior independent work (senior thesis) in the same area of concentration.
 Students are required to take courses in two different areas outside their concentration to provide breadth.
+Except under exceptional circumstances, technical electives cannot be taken anywhere but at Princeton University.
 A number of courses in three of the areas of concentration can also satisfy the advanced chemistry content and advanced chemical engineering course requirements.
 By judicious choice of program electives students can free up two electives within the 36-course requirement.

 Program electives may be used to partially or completely fulfill course requirements for the University certificate programs.
 Certificate programs readily accessible to Chemical and Biological Engineers include Engineering Biology, Engineering Physics, Environmental Studies, Materials Science and Engineering, Applied and Computational Mathematics, Finance, Sustainable Energy, and Engineering Management Systems.
 For further information on certificate programs the student should consult the appropriate certificate program handbooks or websites.